Turn internal office hours into FAQ updates

 Step 5: Retro quarterly

-Archive links next to Run a quarterly review of your agents materials; FAQ velocity is a fleet health signal.
+Archive links next to Run a quarterly review of your agents materials; how often FAQ harvests ship is a useful signal of how healthy the broader agent program is.

 What’s next